Java and JSP: Learn Why It’s the Most Popular Programming Language

 - Java Books from O'Reilly Publications

-- Java on Bookboon.com
+- Java on Bookboon.com.

-Forums & Communities
+Forums and Communities

 Forums and online communities are a great place as well.
 Through online conversation, IRC, and sharing of information, you can become much more embedded into the active community of users.

 Learning Java for Minecraft